-CAT 2024 Preparation Tips for Non Engineering Students - Check Study Plan & Strategy
+CAT 2025 Preparation Tips for Non Engineering Students: Check Study Plan & Strategy

 Abhinav Chamoli

-Non-engineering students preparing for the CAT should improve their high school math skills.
-They should engage in puzzles and logical reasoning exercises and read extensively to broaden their perspectives.
+CAT 2025 preparation tips for non-engineering students include improving high school math skills.
+They must engage in puzzles and logical reasoning exercises and read extensively to broaden their perspectives.

 CAT Preparation Tips for Non-Engineering Students